What Makes Chronic Sinusitis “Chronic”?

-Systemic Mycotoxicosis occurs when mycotoxins, secondary metabolites are present in the sinus mucosa.
-Because fungal sinusitis poses the risk of mycotoxin production in biofilm deep in the sinuses, adjacent to the cerebral spinal fluid and the brain, cognitive dysfunction can likely continue as the biofilm matures and disburses particles into the sinuses and the brain.
+Systemic mycotoxicosis occurs when mycotoxins, secondary metabolites are present in the sinus mucosa.
+Because fungal sinusitis poses the risk of mycotoxin production in biofilm deep in the sinuses, adjacent to the cerebral spinal fluid and the brain, cognitive dysfunction can likely continue as the biofilm matures.
+It then disburses particles into the sinuses and the brain.
 Brain fog, headaches, memory issues, motor function issues throughout the body, dizziness, etc. may not ever go away while biofilms remain in the sinuses.

 Treatment and Prevention